MatthewAckman/gradient_descent_newton_method/README.md

 # gradient_descent_newton_method
-Replicating OLS parameter estimation using Newton-Raphson and other gradient descent algorithms
+Replicating OLS parameter estimation using Newton-Raphson and other gradient descent algorithms.

+Project in progress, incomplete.